Trust Me, I'm Wrong: LLMs Hallucinate with Certainty Despite Knowing the Answer: Methodology

 \paragraph{Probability difference.} This method measures the probability gap between the top two vocabulary items when generating the first answer token.
 Unlike the direct probability measure, probability difference highlights the relative certainty of the model in its top choice versus alternatives as discussed in previous work \cite{huang2023look}.

 \paragraph{Semantic entropy.} First introduced by \citet{kuhn2023semantic}, it evaluates uncertainty by grouping the model's generations into semantically meaningful clusters.
 This method aggregates likelihoods within each meaning cluster $C$.
-For a given prompt $x$, semantic entropy is computed as:

-Here, $p(c_i|x)$ represents the likelihood of the $i$-th semantic cluster given prompt $x$.
-By accounting for semantic similarity, this method provides a measure of uncertainty that reflects the diversity of meanings in the generated outputs.
+For a given prompt $x$, semantic entropy is computed by taking the negative average of the log probabilities of each semantic cluster given the prompt, providing a measure of uncertainty that reflects the diversity of meanings in the generated outputs.